-We may offer and sell our ordinary shares, par value US\$0.001 per share, preferred shares, par value US\$0.001, debt securities, warrants, units consisting of ordinary shares, preferred shares, debt securities or warrants, or any other combination of these securities from time to time in one or more offerings, at prices and on terms described in one or more supplements to this prospectus.
+We may offer and sell our ordinary shares, par value \$0.001 per share, preferred shares, par value \$0.001, debt securities, warrants, units consisting of ordinary shares, preferred shares, debt securities or warrants, or any other combination of these securities from time to time in one or more offerings, at prices and on terms described in one or more supplements to this prospectus.
 In addition, this prospectus may be used to offer securities for the account of persons other than us.
 The aggregate initial offering price of the securities that we may offer and sell under this prospectus will not exceed \$50,000,000.
+Unless otherwise indicated, reference to dollar amount shall mean United States dollars.